Sunday, 21 July 2024

 Jonny Trunk's genius for unearthing music and releasing it on vinyl knows no bounds, and reading his Friday mail-outs is an integral part of my week.
 I miss wrapping my tenner in an envelope and receiving advanced copies and still say to myself 'you've surpassed yourself this time' at least once every five years.

-With super artwork and an info sheet name checking the Massiv chorus, Journey of Peresphone was less stressful to buy and is stunning.
-Magically unearthing this rare 1973 album from a Pennsylvanian school ensemble like no other, Jonny once again delivers the goods.
-Unlike the Wonder Years, which taps into a faux nostalgia, this feels more authentic as it's a lived experience.
+With super artwork and an info sheet name-checking the Massiv chorus, Journey of Persephone was less stressful to buy and is stunning.
+Magically unearthing this rare 1973 album from a Pennsylvania school ensemble like no other, Jonny once again delivers the goods.
+Unlike the Wonder Years, which taps into a faux nostalgia, this feels authentic.
 Except darker.

-Echoes of this era's telly acoustic hand clapping children singalongs are more embedded in the imaginations of folk, like myself, born in the sixties.
+Echoes of this era's telly acoustic hand clapping children sing-alongs are more embedded in the imaginations of folk, like myself, born in the sixties.
 Before more visual, ad orientated chewing gum telly became the norm.
-And Miraculously, the students play all Lars T Clutterman's music and sing all Robert S Mandel's slightly strange songs incredibly well.
-Live.
+And Miraculously, the students play all Lars T Clutterman's weird, wonderful songbook with total mastery.
+On stage.
+In real time.